Best Graphic Design Tools for UX Designers 2026: Honest Reviews From Someone Who's Been There

 Cons:

-- Can feel redundant if Figma is already your main tool
+• Can feel redundant if Figma is already your primary tool

 4. Adobe Creative Cloud — Best for Power Users Who Need the Full Suite

 Look, Adobe is a complicated relationship for most designers.
 It's expensive — we're talking $54.99/month for all apps, which adds up to nearly $660 a year.
-The interfaces feel bloated at times.
+The interfaces can feel bloated.
 It's subscription-locked with no exit ramp.
-And yet — when you need Photoshop's masking, Illustrator's pen tool, After Effects for motion, and XD for UX work all talking to each other, nothing comes close.
+And yet — when you need Photoshop's masking, Illustrator's pen tool precision, After Effects for motion, and XD for UX work all talking to each other, nothing touches the Creative Cloud ecosystem.
 Nothing.

-I think Adobe gets more criticism than it deserves from people who don't actually need the full suite, and not enough from people who do use it all and are just used to overpaying.
-Adobe XD, their dedicated UX tool, has received slower development since Adobe shifted focus toward AI across the suite.
-But Photoshop and Illustrator remain genuine industry standards for visual asset creation.
+Honestly, I think Adobe gets more hate than it deserves from people who don't actually need the full suite, and not enough criticism from people who do and are just used to overpaying.
+Adobe XD, their dedicated UX tool, has seen slower development since Adobe's focus shifted toward AI features across the broader suite.
+But Illustrator and Photoshop remain genuine industry standards for visual asset creation.
 If your UX work involves heavy illustration, photo editing, or motion design alongside interface work, Creative Cloud is hard to replace entirely.

 Key Features: